Ann-Marie Answers All Your Questions About Scar RepairAugust 7, 2019

 Q: How painful are these procedures?

 Everyone’s pain threshold is slightly different.
-With the Pico, we do offer our patients sometimes a topical numbing cream to make them feel more comfortable, we also have cold air going over the area, so it’s not something our patients should be concerned about.
+With the Pico, we do offer our patients sometimes a topical numbing cream to make them feel more comfortable, we also have cold air going over the area during treatment, so it’s not something our patients should be concerned about.
 We’re here to help you and get you the best result and provide a therapeutic setting.

 The best possible way that I can describe the feeling of a Pico laser for scar repair is like a vibration or a little tapping sensation.
 Similar to pins and needles.
 It’s not a thermal laser like our Fraxel or C02.